 Global Forest Watch

-The Global Forest Watch Small Grants Fund (SGF) seeks to build capacity of civil society organizations to effectively use GFW tools and data.
+The Small Grants Fund provides financial and technical support to organizations around the world to use Global Forest Watch’s tools and data to turn forest monitoring information into action.
+The Fund seeks to build the capacity of civil society organizations to reduce illegal or unplanned deforestation.
 Successful projects translate data into action, applying GFW to overcome challenges in protecting the world’s forests.

 GrantWatch ID#: 151801

-In addition to the financial support and technical assistance, SGF recipients become part of a network of organizations and receive benefits that extend beyond the lifetime of their grant.
-These include membership in the GFW Partnership, opportunities to connect with others in the GFW network, invitations to GFW events, opportunities to test and provide feedback on new GFW features, and the potential to be featured in blogs, social media, or other WRI communications materials.
+- In addition to the financial support and technical assistance, SGF recipients become part of a network of organizations and receive benefits that extend beyond the lifetime of their grant.
+These include opportunities to connect with others in the GFW network, invitations to GFW events, opportunities to test and provide feedback on new GFW features, and the potential to be featured in blogs, social media, or other WRI communications materials.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.